 Hluboká nad Vltavou Castle

 This is another of Czech’s landmarks that define its rich history to offer to history lovers.
-It is located in a beautiful region of South Bhemia where the lawns are well kept and lively.
+It is located in a beautiful region of South Bohemia where the lawns are well kept and lively.
 The Hluboká nad Vltavou is one of the most romantic places you can ever be in Europe.
 It is a great addition to Czech tourism’s pride in its ancient culture.
 The castle has a cool environment and background for the best photos ever.

 The Hluboká nad Vltavou has 140 rooms and 11 towers for unlimited views and attractions.
 The lavish ceremonial halls and private rooms of the castle hold their taste and value through time.
 After centuries of existence, this castle retains its posh irresistible look with the items preserved inside.
-The original owners of the castle were the Schwarzenberg family who have kept their legacy over hundreds of years.
-Their decorations remain safe and sturdy thanks to the high quality material used in their making.
-They include carved paneling, coffered ceilings, traditional crystal chandeliers, as well as elegant furnishings.
+The original owners of the castle were the Schwarzenberg family who has kept their legacy over hundreds of years.
+Their decorations remain safe and sturdy thanks to the high-quality material used in their making.
+They include carved panelling, coffered ceilings, traditional crystal chandeliers, as well as elegant furnishings.
 They have a rich collection of paintings, silver, porcelain, and tapestries.
 This means you will be stepping into one of the richest and most lavish ancient families of their era.
 Being in this place gives you a thrilling experience of the past’s reality.

 The Castle is located in Lednice village in South Moravia.
 This is evidence of a strong empire of the baroque period.
 It is also one of the most attractive and most visited English neo-Gothic complexes you will ever find in Europe.
-The Lednice Chateau has become a huge mark in Czech tourism as it contributes to all-year round foreign visits, which earn the country high foreign exchange to boost their economy.
-Most amazing is the low prices you have to pay to access this and other castles in Czech republic.
+The Lednice Chateau has become a huge mark in Czech tourism as it contributes to all-year-round foreign visits, which earn the country high foreign exchange to boost their economy.
+Most amazing is the low prices you have to pay to access this and other castles in the Czech Republic.
 History lovers are given priority and a chance to explore their cravings with the most affordable prices.
 Thanks to Czech tourism policies, you can benefit from a guided visit to the even when on a budget.

-The ruling Princess of Liechtenstein is the last occupant of the castle late in the 17th century especially during summer.
+The ruling Princess of Liechtenstein is the last occupant of the castle late in the 17th century, especially during summer.
 The complex allows you to deeply explore the interior with several tour routes.
 You can go through the chateau’s representative halls, priceless royal attire, rooms of the small princes and princesses as well as the puppet museum.

-The Žleby Castle is your place for tales and romantic dreams.
+Žleby Castle is your place for tales and romantic dreams.
 It retains its romantic look thanks to its old decorations that have surpassed the trends of the ages.
 This magnificent structure was once the home of the famous Auersperg family as recent as the 19th century.
 There is still a large collection of artefacts used in ancient time such as weaponry, furniture, and regular tools for daily use.
 This place provides an excursion to the rich life of the aristocracy more than 200 years ago in the 19th century.

 This is one of the true pictures of the previous civilization preserved by the Czech tourism industry.
 It offers great memories and tangible evidence of the ancient world for tourists to enjoy.

-These huge UNESCO world heritage recognized sites offer Czech’s contribution to a beautiful earth.
-Czech tourism has invested into protection and preservation of the castles to provide visitors and enthusiasts a chance to experience and enjoy the views from the past.
+These huge UNESCO world heritage recognized sites offer Czech’s contribution to beautiful earth.
+Czech tourism has invested into protection and preservation of the castles to provide visitors and enthusiasts with a chance to experience and enjoy the views from the past.

 Czech tourism has earned the reputation for its highly recognized and impressive ancient architectural designs of buildings.
 The impressive sights have been preserved through time over centuries and hundreds of years.
 It took brave and committed authorities to guard and preserve these pricy artefacts to boost Czech tourism today.
 The castles now define and highlight the Czech Republic a one of the best tourist destinations in Europe.
 These are only a small section of what the country has to offer as Czech tourism.